beher30/bestbeher/MIGRATION_ALREADY_EXISTS_FIX.md

 The patch intercepts ALL SQL execution and:
 1. Removes DEFERRABLE constraints (as before)
-2. Catches "CREATE TABLE ... already exists" errors
+2. Catches "CREATE TABLE/INDEX/UNIQUE INDEX ... already exists" errors
+3. Detects DuplicateTable and other "already exists" exception types
-3. Returns None (success) for already-existing tables
+4. Returns None (success) for already-existing objects
-4. Re-raises all other database errors
+5. Re-raises all other database errors

-This ensures migrations can always proceed, even with partially applied states.
+This ensures migrations can always proceed, even with partially applied states where tables or indexes already exist.

 ---